takahiro02/count_times/README.md

 After compiling count_times.cpp,
 > ./count_times \<timeline text file\>

-As a test, you can run the program with a sample timeline text in this repository test_timeline.txt.
+As a test, you can run the program with a sample timeline text in this repository example_timelines.txt.

 ## Input timeline format